-An Omnivent may be fitted as an optional extra in place of the mini Heki roof vent above the kitchen area.
+An Omnivent may be fitted as an optional extra in place of the MPK roof vent.
 It features a hinged roof vent operated by a knob.
 The vent incorporates a 2-way fan motor; its preferred method of operation may be selected by a rocker switch incorporated into the body of the vent.
 Switch positions represent the following loading:

-Position 1 1.6 amps

-Position 2 2.2 amps

-Position 3 3.6 amps
+Position 1 1.6 amps Position 2 2.2 amps Position 3 3.6 amps